 - What is the impact of a client upgrade failing?

-- Log Files: C:\Windows\CCM\Logs — Description of the different log files
+- Log Files: C:\Windows\CCM\Logs — Log file reference

 - Control Panel Applet: Control Panel\System and Security\Configuration Manager

 Client = Yes in the console means:

 - Computer meets Prereqs: WolfTech AD joined, has WolfTech machine certs, in DNS